HISTORY & HERITAGE

 This building on the north pier of the Old Harbour was last worked as a granary and grain store by Messrs Wm.
 Ewing, who had a large oatmeal mill on Burnside Street, now demolished.
 This building was restored by the late Tom Burnett-Stuart, who bequeathed it to the NE Scotland Preservation Trust.

-Brebner's House (today Port House Café) and the 18th c.
-Smuggling Trade
+Brebner's House (today Port House Café) and the

 In the 18th century, smuggling in Portsoy was widespread.
 Foremost among the smugglers was Alexander Brebner, who resided in this house.
 The practice arose because of Portsoy's safe harbour, and because of its accessibility to the surrounding country.
 Every merchant in Portsoy was involved in this illicit trade, and customers included the landed gentry, who had a sophisticated taste for the finer things in life, such as brandy, wines and silks.